 Establishing the Establishing context is about setting the parameters or context boundaries around the risk appetite and risk management activities.
-It requires consideration of the external factors social, culture, regulatory and political activities when developing risk management criteria.
-In this way, it is possible to prepare for external threats and take advantage of externally generated opportunities.
+It requires consideration of the external factors alignment with internal factor such as strategy, resources and capabilities the risk manager will then need to establish context of the risk management progress which includes amongst other things establishing a risk management policy, progresses, methodologies, plans, plans, risk rating criteria, training and reporting progress.